andrewmorrisondev/magnolia-front-end/README.md

 <img width="338" alt="Screen Shot 2023-05-18 at 2 26 38 PM" src="https://github.com/nonchalamment/magnolia-back-end/assets/26176522/d436edb2-5c0e-43a5-8b89-ef998ee9e9c9">

 ## What is this?
-Magnolia is an MERN stack CRUD app that makes it convenient to keep track of your family's recipes.
+Magnolia is a MERN stack CRUD app that makes it convenient to keep track of your family's recipes.
 You can create a family tree for your family members as well as show off precious recipes handed down for generations.
 Browse recipes from your fellow users and share your own!
 Get your family members to add their recipes, too!
 Who knows?
 Your recipe could be world-famous!

 ## Getting Started
 [Magnolia: The App](https://magnolia-room39.netlify.app)